Enhancing Indoor and Outdoor THz Communications with Beyond Diagonal-IRS: Optimization and Performance Analysis: Introduction

-Addressing the aforementioned challenges and gaps, this study introduces a novel approach by proposing the use of a Beyond Diagonal Intelligent Reflective Surface (BD-IRS) operating in the hybrid mode, which integrates both reflective and transmission functionalities.
-This configuration allows for the simultaneous servicing of both indoor and outdoor users by efficiently reflecting and transmitting signals, thereby optimizing resource utilization and enhancing overall network performance.
-Following that, the main contributions of this letter are summarized as follows: \begin{itemize} \item We develop a joint optimization framework aimed at facilitating simultaneous service to both indoor and outdoor users.
-This is achieved by jointly optimizing the hybrid beamforming vectors at the THz base station (BS) and the phase shifts of the BD-IRS operating in the hybrid mode. \item To address the optimization challenge, we decompose the original problem into sub-problems, focusing on the hybrid beamforming and IRS phase shift control.
-These are tackled iteratively using the Block Coordinate Descent (BCD) method, allowing for a systematic solution to the original complex optimization problem. \item Our results indicate that the proposed approach significantly outperforms existing benchmark schemes, with improvements in rate of approximately 30.50\% and 70.28\% over the time- and frequency-division approaches, respectively, thereby highlighting the critical impact of IRS elements on system performance compared to BS antennas. \end{itemize} The letter is structured as follows: Section \ref{SM} details the system model and problem formulation.
+Hence, motivated by the preceding discussion, this study investigates the utilization of fully connected BD-IRS operating in a hybrid mode, incorporating both reflective and transmission functionalities.
+This configuration enables the enhanced simultaneous servicing of indoor and outdoor users by efficiently reflecting and transmitting signals, thereby optimizing resource utilization and improving overall network performance.
+Subsequently, the main contributions of this work are summarized as follows: \begin{itemize} \item We develop a joint optimization framework aimed at facilitating simultaneous service to both indoor and outdoor users.
+This is achieved by jointly optimizing the hybrid beamforming vectors at the THz base station (BS) and the phase shifts of the BD-IRS operating in the hybrid mode. \item To address the optimization challenge, we decompose the joint problem into subproblems, focusing on hybrid beamforming and IRS phase-shift control.
+These are tackled iteratively using the Block Coordinate Descent (BCD) method, allowing for a systematic solution to the original complex optimization problem. \item Our results indicate that the proposed approach significantly outperforms existing benchmark schemes, with improvements in rate of approximately 30.50\% and 69.9\%, over the time- and frequency-division approaches and 76.99\% over the STAR-IRS, thereby highlighting the critical impact of IRS elements on system performance compared to BS antennas. \end{itemize} The paper is structured as follows.
+Section \ref{SM} details the system model and problem formulation.
 Section \ref{PSol} outlines the proposed solution.
-Numerical results are presented in Section \ref{RnD}, followed by conclusions in Section \ref{Con}.
+The numerical results are presented in Section \ref{RnD}, followed by the conclusions in Section \ref{Con}.